Celebrate with an Effortless Mango Mimosa: From Brunch to Big Moments

 Are you having a party or brunch?
 You can make a pitcher of Mango Mimosas simply by mixing the champagne with equal parts mango nectar (measure 25 ounces).
 Stir gently so as not to release too many bubbles.

-A standard bottle of champagne is 25 ounces, and one Goya Nectar (1L) will make 8 – 6-ounce champagne cocktails of Mango Mimosas.
+A standard bottle of champagne is 25 ounces, and one Goya Nectar (1L) will make 8 – six-ounce Mango Mimosas.

 More Exotic Champagne Cocktails